curl/everything-curl/usingcurl-smtp.md

 body.
 Both the headers and the body need to be correctly encoded.
 The headers typically include `To:`, `From:`, `Subject:`, `Date:` etc.

-A basic command line to send an email:
+A basic command to send an email:

     curl smtp://mail.example.com --mail-from myself@example.com --mail-rcpt
     receiver@example.com --upload-file email.txt